COVESA/iot-event-analytics/README.md

   new TestTalent('mqtt://localhost:1883').start();
   ```

-- If you would like to connect your talent to the remote broker, just connect to port 1884 instead
 - Run `node index.js` to start the test talent.

 ## Run a talent as AWS Lambda function